-The TOE is Nessus Manager 8.11.1, supported on Red Hat Enterprise Linux (RHEL) 7 and Windows Server 2016.
+The TOE is Tenable.sc (also known as SecurityCenter) 5.15.0, supported on Red Hat Enterprise Linux (RHEL) 7.

 The TOE identified in this Validation Report has been evaluated at a NIAP approved Common Criteria Testing Laboratory (CCTL) using the Common Methodology for IT Security Evaluation (Version 3.1, Rev. 5) for conformance to the Common Criteria for IT Security Evaluation (Version 3.1, Rev. 5).
 This Validation Report applies only to the specific version of the TOE as evaluated.
 The evaluation has been conducted in accordance with the provisions of the NIAP Common Criteria Evaluation and Validation Scheme and the conclusions of the testing laboratory in the Evaluation Technical Report are consistent with the evidence provided.